razcodes/razcodes/README.md

 - 👨‍🎓 Computer Science student in The Open University of Israel
 - 👯 Looking to collaborate with other developers
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to climb and play guitar / piano!
+- 🧗‍♂️ I love to climb and play guitar / piano!🎸

 ### Spotify Playing 🎧